yjftsjthsd-g/pybrain-picture-sort/README.md

 recognizer5.py goats whales unknown probablyGoats probablyWhales

 and end up with the contents of unknown/ moved into probablyGoats and probablyWhales as is appropriate.
 The cat will probably end up with the goats, since the neural network will always say that an image is closer to one category or the other.

+The main program here is recognizer5.py, but I've also written a stripped-down version that doesn't train a neural network, but instead loads one from a file (recognizer5net.brain); this is an automatically-generated dump of the last neural network generated and trained by recognizer5.py.
+In this way, one may train a network, then use it later to classify images without having to rebuild the network again.
+This internally uses python's pickle functionality.
+To use this read-only version on the above example, one would run

+recognizer5_read.py unknown probablyGoats probablyWhales

+It's nearly the same thing, but without the training sets.